LOCATION LOCATION LOCATION

 Because I wanted to fully understand what I wanted to achieve with this project, I wanted to look more into why I thought textile was the best way to tackle this.

 I wanted to use textiles, but I didn't understand why I thought this in my head at the time.
-It was because I associated textiles with home skills—skills that women had to have to save money, as opposed to knowing how to paint, sculpt, or do pottery.
+It was because I associated textiles with home skills,skills that women had to have to save money, as opposed to knowing how to paint, sculpt, or do pottery.
 In my village, there is a sign and a metal clothes rail outside my school.
 I wanted to have a look at it because I’d never read the plaque before, and it turned out that on the estate opposite my secondary school, there was a big clothing factory that made women's upholstery, underwear, bras, and swimwear.
-I went onto my village Facebook group, and people were sending loads of pictures of their parents or grandparents working there was surprising.
+I went onto my village Facebook group, and people were sending loads of pictures of their parents or grandparents working there.
 The factory had changed names a couple of times, and my aunt actually worked there when she was younger and my mama did too

 .
 I think I subconsciously associated my project with the women working in textile mills during the mining strikes to keep the areas afloat, and I didn't know why I was making this connection.
 But now I know I want to try and incorporate the things they were making into my work.
 When I was younger, my aunt worked in underwear factories and businesses, and she would give me all the scraps of fabric and lace she had in big bin-bags.
 If I still have some of these scraps, I want to use them.
 I want to incorporate the lace into my textile projects, and I think I’d like to get my mama involved in taking the pictures.
 She lives about 10 minutes away in a bungalow that still looks like it’s from the 70s.
 So, when I take pictures for my project, I’m going to take them in her bungalow SO EXCITING.